elviswolcott/typescript-npm-package-template/README.md

 1. Edit `.travis.yml` so the repository and npm credentials match your project
     * Encrypting your NPM token requires the Travis CLI
 1. Edit `package.json` so that the package name, author, and repository match your project
+1. Disable `build config validation` in the Travis CI settings for the repository